coombe.id.au ~ colonial newspapers | niche history...............................Three Rabbits Alibi : A True Story

 Mostly Coombe – Migrants - Thomas Loaring Coombe and Family

-Thomas Loaring Coombe (also Thomas Loring Coombe), was a flour miller in England, South Australia and New South Wales and suffered bankruptcy in them all.
+Thomas Loaring Coombe (also Thomas Loring Coombe), was a flour miller in England, South Australia and New South Wales, suffering bankruptcy in them all.
 On 24 May 1857, the R. M. Mills arrived in Adelaide, SA with Thomas, his wife, two children and a servant “Thos.
 L., Georgina E., Georgina E., and Henry Coombe”.
 None of his children survived to have children of their own.

 He was often referred to as T. L. Coombe, was occasionally incorrectly referred to as J. L. Coombe, but is not to be confused with John Lean Coombe.